ninjaframework/ninja-appengine/README.md

 This is needed to setup the dev environment.
 If you forget this you'll get a lot of strange error messages especially in tests.

-When using persistence you have to register your objectify models vial:
+When using persistence you have to register your objectify models via an OfyService.

-    @Singleton
+Please refer to https://code.google.com/p/objectify-appengine/wiki/BestPractices OfyService.
+The OfyService will look roughly like the following class.
+We usually put the class under conf.OfyService.

-    public class Objectify {
+    public class OfyService {

-    @Start(order=10)
-    public void registerModels() {
+        static {

-            ObjectifyService.register(MyModel.class);
+            factory().register(Thing.class);
+            factory().register(OtherThing.class);
+            ...etc
         }

+        public static Objectify ofy() {
+            return ObjectifyService.ofy();
         }

-Also don't forget to bind the singleton in your conf.Module:
-    bind(Objectify.class);
+        public static ObjectifyFactory factory() {
+            return ObjectifyService.factory();
+        }
+    }

 More about Objectify: https://code.google.com/p/objectify-appengine/